 Photo and signature

-At an service outlet
+At a service point

-- the form obtained from the Régie and the required documents, if the form specifies any;
+- the form obtained from the Régie

-- 2 acceptable pieces of ID;
+- 2 acceptable pieces of ID

-- your photo.
+- your photo

 Your photo may be taken at certain pharmacies or by a photographer.
 A fee is charged for this service.